Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 - A setup wizard will ask you whether you want to install suggested plugins or specific plugins.
 We chose `install suggested plugins`

+Diagram

 Step 4

+- Now we setup our Admin `Username` and `password` for jenkins account.

+Step 5

+- Once completed, this page will set the URL for your Jenkins instance which will be your primary URL.

+Step 6

+- Jenkins should be ready to use.

+Diagram

+Installing Plugins

+These plugins are required to move further to use our Jenkins with our instance and create jobs to launch our sparta app.

+- On Jenkins, go to `dashboard` and choose `manage jenkins`
+- Click `Available Plugins`
 -